-- 1. the certificate chains to a Root, Trusted, or Valid certificate that has not been revoked as defined by the Basic Path Validation section in [RFC 3280]; and - 2. the current time falls within the validity period of each Chained or Root certificate within the certificate chain (BPI+ does not require the nesting of validity periods, i.e., a certificate's entire validity period need not fall within the validity period of it's issuing certificate however, see paragraph below this list); and - 3. the certificate is not identified as revoked (see Section 13.4); and - 4. in the case of a CM certificate, the CM MAC address encoded in its tbsCertificate.subject field and RSA public key encoded on its tbsCertificate.subjectPublicKeyInfo field match the CM MAC address and RSA public key encoded in the Authorization Request's BPKM Attributes; and - 5. in the case of a CM Certificate, if the KeyUsage extension is present, the digitalSignature and/or keyAgreement bits are turned on, the keyEncipherment bit is turned on, and the keyCertSign and cRLSign bits are off; in the case of a Manufacturer CA Certificate, if the KeyUsage extension is present, the keyCertSign bit is turned on.
+- 1. the certificate chains to a Root CA, Trusted, or Valid certificate that has not been revoked as defined by the Basic Path Validation section in [RFC 5280]; and - 2. the current time falls within the validity period of each Chained or Root certificate within the certificate chain; and - 3. the certificate is not identified as revoked (see Section 13.4); and - 4. in the case of a CM Device Certificate, the CM MAC address encoded in its tbsCertificate.subject field and RSA public key encoded on its tbsCertificate.subjectPublicKeyInfo field match the CM MAC address and RSA public key encoded in the Authorization Request's BPKM Attributes; and - 5. in the case of a CM Device Certificate, if the KeyUsage extension is present, the digitalSignature and/or keyAgreement bits are turned on, the keyEncipherment bit is turned on, and the keyCertSign and cRLSign bits are off; in the case of a Device CA Certificate, if the KeyUsage extension is present, the keyCertSign bit is turned on.